OWASP/CheatSheetSeries/cheatsheets/Logging_Vocabulary_Cheat_Sheet.md

 **Description**
 When obvious attack tools are identified either by signature or by user agent they should be logged.

 **TODO:** A future version of this standard should link to known attack tools, signatures and user-agent strings.
-For instance, the tool "Nikto" leaves behind its user agent by default with a string like ***"Mozilla/5.00 (Nikto/2.1.6) (Evasions:None) (Test:Port Check)"***
+For instance, the tool "Nikto" leaves behind its user agent by default with a string like **_"Mozilla/5.00 (Nikto/2.1.6) (Evasions:None) (Test:Port Check)"_**

 **Level:**
-WARN
+CRITICAL

 **Example:**